Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/humble-hammer.md

 # Strategy

-To resolve the *[cast]Flintlock*, The tank will be standing infront of the healer, using the middle of the safe area.
+To resolve the *[cast]Flintlock*, The tank will be standing in front of the healer, using the middle of the safe area.
 DPS will stand off to either side, ignoring the mechanic entirely.